sunfounder/pico-2w-kit/docs/source/faq.rst

     * If you used it on Thonny first,  and now you want to use it on Arduino IDE, you need to :ref:`setup_pico2w_arduino`.

 .. #.
-If your computer is win7 and Pico 2W cannot be detected.
+If your computer is win7 and Pico 2 W cannot be detected.
     * Download the USB CDC driver from http://aem-origin.microchip.com/en-us/mindi-sw-library?swsearch=Atmel%2520USB%2520CDC%2520Virtual%2520COM%2520Driver
     * Unzip the ``amtel_devices_cdc.inf`` file to a folder named ``pico-serial``.
     * Change the name of ``amtel_devices_cdc.inf`` file to ``pico-serial.inf``.